Featured in The Washington Post

 Both Sides

 YouTube creator.
 I built my own channel from zero to 40,000 subscribers in a year — as a part-time hobby.
-I learned what it takes to be a successful YouTuber, the pull of the creative cycle, and the dangers of being an influencer.
-I understand why your child wants to be one.
+Over 2 million views.
+I learned what it takes to be a successful content creator, the pull of the creative cycle, and the dangers of being an influencer.

 Professional photographer.
 I worked for some of London's top fashion agencies, including London Fashion Week.
 I edited and manipulated images professionally.
 I understand how visual media shapes what children see and believe.

-Gaming Recovery
+The Recovery

 From My Research in Schools